Important: The Scope Of A Business Continuity Plan (Updated)

 2. Identify critical systems and the dependencies between them

 Your BCP should identify the systems and data that are most critical for the continued operation of the company.
 What equipment, supplies and records (both digital and paper) must be available and operational in order for your company to continue to function?

 3. Identify Your Risks

 What are the most likely disruptive events that might impact your company’s operations?
 Tornadoes, hurricanes, wild fires, earthquakes?
-Obviously, it’s not possible to predict what the next disaster to strike your area might be, but you can and should specifically plan for the ones you can anticipate.
+What about other incidents, such as server outages, ransomware attacks and accidental data loss?
+Obviously, it’s not possible to predict which disaster will strike your operations or when, but you can and should specifically plan for every possible scenario.

 4. Specify Your Data Backup and Recovery Plan

 Your BCP should specify data backup and recovery procedures.
 How frequently will backups be conducted, and by whom?
 Where will the data be stored, and how will it be geographically replicated so that no local disaster can result in a permanent loss?
 How will it be recovered?
 These questions should be addressed both for electronic and critical paper records.

 5. Identify the Composition, Functions and Procedures of Your BC Team